Farini/SkyNation/Readme.md

 - [X] Tutorial 1 - Build a Hab module
 - [X] Tutorial 2 - Build a Lab module
 - [X] Tutorial 3 - Order: people
+- [X] Person - Learning Skills (bigger than 2, repeat a skill)
+- [X] Store - Use Promocode underneath products AND use a button to get there.

 - [ ] All Tests
 - [ ] Store receipt view